Module adcp.types.generated_poc.governance.check_governance_response

 Field(

 description="Specific issues found during the governance check.
-Present when status is 'denied', 'conditions', or 'escalated'.
-MAY also be present on 'approved' for advisory findings (e.g., budget approaching limit)."
+Present when status is 'denied' or 'conditions'.
+MAY also be present on 'approved' for informational findings (e.g., budget approaching limit)."

 ),